djeada/Stanford-Machine-Learning/slides/week_14.md

 * We lose some information (everything is now precisely aligned on that line), but it is now projected into 2D space.

-## Choosing the number of Principle Components
+## Choosing the number of principle components

 * PCA attempts to minimize the averaged squared projection error.